mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/50.Performing Migrations/default.md

 # HDM Disk Controller Support

-There are known limitations with virtual machine disk controller configurations when migrating to vCD.
+There are known limitations with virtual machine disk controller configurations when migrating to VMware Cloud Director.
 HDM does not support the following migrations: